Yesterday was Thanksgiving in Canada.

 Admittedly, I ate way too much (so full, so sleepy) because everything was just so delicious.
 I’m a sucker for my dad’s home cooking.
 Then there’s the leftovers.
 My parents insist that Scott and I bring home a little bit of everything.
 If we don’t, it’s simply an injustice.

 Despite being a food blogger, my mom seems to think that we must be starving at home since she tries to sneak cookies and juice into my bag too.

 So leftovers will be eaten today.
 The rest of the week is for eating a little bit more healthy and in way, way smaller quantities.

 All the salad ingredients (minus the vinaigrette).
-Check out the recipe down below for amounts and instructions.
+Check out the recipe card down below for full amounts and instructions.